 - For the Ocean to carry on functioning as a key life-support system, providing food, jobs and oxygen to name just a few of the things we term economic “services”, we cannot ignore the 2/3 of the Ocean that makes up the high seas (as this short film shows).

-- Over the past decade, negotiators at the United Nations have been discussing what best to do to protect marine life in the high seas.
+- For over a decade, negotiators at the United Nations have been discussing what best to do to protect marine life in the high seas.

 - A breakthrough was reached in early 2015, followed by a UN Resolution (69/292) which established a two-year official process to development of a new treaty under the Law of the Sea Convention to protect life in the global Ocean.

-- Following two years of negotiations, finally on the 24th December 2017 the UN General Assembly made the historic decision to formally adopt the recommendation by the high seas PrepCom to start negotiations for a new UN landmark treaty to protect the high seas, to be concluded by 2020.
+- Following two years of negotiations, finally on the 24th December 2017, the UN General Assembly made the historic decision to formally start negotiations for a new UN landmark treaty to protect the high seas, to be concluded by 2020.
+Negotiations are still underway.

-- Negotiations are currently underway to develop a treaty that includes area-based management tools, including marine protected areas and reserves in these areas, to require prior environmental impact assessments, the access to and fair sharing of marine genetic resources, as well as capacity building and the transfer of marine technology.
-It should also incorporate modern environmental governance principles like requirements for transparency and the precautionary principle.
-This would be the first global treaty process focused specifically on protection of marine biodiversity for that part of the Ocean beyond national boundaries (the high seas and its seabed floor below).
+- This agreement will address area-based management tools, including a possible framework for the establishment of marine protected areas and reserves in these areas, environmental impact assessments, the access to and fair sharing of marine genetic resources, as well as capacity building and the transfer of marine technology.
+It should also incorporate modern environmental governance -principles such as requirements for transparency and implementing the precautionary approach.

 - Securing the health of the global Ocean is critical if we want to build resilience to change and secure the health of the world’s biosphere for future generations.
 We need government leaders to encourage their negotiators to work quickly for a strong agreement to secure the health of the global Ocean and meet the ambition of the Paris climate deal.